huwcbjones/py-flowjs/README.md

  * Validating uploaded chunks
  * Merging all chunks to a single file

-The library currently only supports Cyclone, but it is trivial to implement interfaces for other web servers (flask, etc).
+The library currently only supports Tornado, but it is trivial to implement interfaces for other web servers (flask, etc).

 This library is compatible with HTML5 file upload library: https://github.com/flowjs/flow.js